In Nias Island, an Indonesian Red Cross initiative has mobilized and trained more than 800 new volunteers in just ten months.

 Follow their schedule, not ours

 Community based first aid volunteers must complete a minimum of 52 hours of training.
-However, as most villagers are farmers and local traders with community obligations, this tight schedule wouldn’t work for
+However, as most villagers are farmers and local traders with community obligations, this tight schedule wouldn’t work for them.

 So a new approach was developed to suit the community.
 First, the training module was split into six parts and was delivered gradually.
 Each module consists of specific topics such as vector diseases like malaria and dengue fever; diarrhoeal diseases caused by poor hygiene conditions; nutrition and first aid.
 These, combined with disaster preparedness and disaster response topics, will encourage the formation of community based action teams and can then be used in emergency situations.
-The volunteers also received an induction on PMI and its work, and on the International Red Cross and Red Crescent Movement’s Fundamental Principles
+The volunteers also received an induction on PMI and its work, and on the International Red Cross and Red Crescent Movement’s Fundamental Principles.

 “We follow the villagers’ schedule as closely as we can, as long as we both agree,” said Dr Eka Airlangga, the International Federation’s health programme manager in Nias.